Note: This is the first article in a series intended to cover the basics of Linux and Ubuntu.

 can be referred to using the first word of its codename.

 Long-Term Support (LTS) releases are

 patched with security updates for five years, while

 normal releases are only supported for nine months.
-Ubuntu is on a 6-month release cycle.
+Ubuntu is on a 6-month release cycle, and a new

 The Ubuntu Forums

 is a great place to get help from other users,

 and you can have a look at the Ubuntu Wiki